twevans/planet-animation/readme.md

-This application generates animations of the Sun, Moon and planets moving through the constellations of the Zodiac.
+This application generates animations of the Sun, Moon and Planets moving through the constellations of the Zodiac.

 Acknowledgements / References: